sha-e-256/lego-classification-using-ml/README.md

 &nbsp;

-The real-training-images folder contains images of Lego pieces that were taken using the Raspberry Pi camera.
+The real-training-images folder contains images of real Lego pieces that were taken using the Raspberry Pi camera.
 These images could not be uploaded to this repo because their file size is too large.

 Each one of these images contains two Lego pieces; this was done to speed up the process of taking images.
-The script dataset.py was used to segment these images into individual Lego pieces.
+The script 'dataset.py' is used to segment these images into images of individual Lego pieces.

 ## scripts: dataset.py & rotation.lua

 ### dataset.py

-The main purpose of this Python script is to navigate file directories.
+The main purpose of the Python script 'dataset.py' is to navigate file directories.
 This script is used to pre-process all the training images found in the cad-training-images and real-training-images folders.

 Pre-processing is performed by calling the get_segmented_imgs function available in the smart crop library on each training image.

 ### rotation_script.lua

-The main purpose of this Lua script is to automate the process of creating 3D training images of Lego pieces in LDCad.
+The main purpose of the Lua script 'rotation_script.lua' is to automate the process of creating 3D training images of Lego pieces in LDCad.
 This script is used to create an animation of a Lego piece being rotated 90 degrees on two axes.
-Each frame of this animation is then saved to cad-training-images.
+Each frame of this animation is then saved to the 'cad-training-images' folder.

 ## libraries

 ### smart_crop.py

-The main purpose of this library is to provide functions that can be used to pre-process images.
-Pre-processing images involves segmenting the image such that each image only contained one Lego piece, then removing the background of the image, centering the Lego piece in the image, rotating the Lego piece in the image such that it was perpendicular with the borders of the images, and scaling the Lego piece in the image with respect to the largest Lego piece.
+The main purpose of the library 'smart_crop.py' is to provide functions that can be used to pre-process images.
+Pre-processing an image involves segmenting the image such that each image contains only one Lego piece, removing the background of the image, centering the Lego piece in the image, rotating the Lego piece in the image such that it is perpendicular to the borders of the images, and scaling the Lego piece in the image with respect to the largest available Lego piece.

 ## square training images: square-cad-training-images & square-real-training-images

-These folders contain the training images after undergoing pre-processing.
+The 'square-cad-training-images' and 'square-real-training-images' folders contain the training images after undergoing pre-processing.

 Pre-processing is performed using dataset.py and the functions available in the smart crop library.
-The Lego piece is centered in each image; in addition, the Lego piece has been scaled to the size of the largest Lego piece.

 ### square-cad-training-images

-This folder contains the cad-training-images after undergoing pre-processing.
+The 'square-cad-training-images' folder contains the cad-training-images after undergoing pre-processing.

 <kbd>
 <img src="https://user-images.githubusercontent.com/105937174/193480931-ecb74b3b-9c4d-4859-81ec-01c9895b6fca.png" width="250" height="250" />